ryszardtuora/coreferee/README.md

 <a id="getting-started-pl"></a>
 ##### 1.2.4 Polish

-Presuming you have already installed [spaCy](https://spacy.io/) and one of the Polish spacy models, install Coreferee from the command line by typing:
+Presuming you have already installed [spaCy](https://spacy.io/) and one of the Polish spacy models, install coreferencer from the command line by typing:

 ```
-python3 -m pip install coreferee
+python3 -m pip install coreferencer
-python3 -m coreferee install pl
+python3 -m coreferencer install pl
 ```

 Note that the required command may be `python` rather than `python3` on some operating systems.